 We will talk about some of the most popular categories of types of websites and what they aim to accomplish.
 When you build your website, it is vital to identify which kind of website you are using, the objective of your goals and setups to achieve the best practices.

 Most often, your website will have some overlap between the different categories.
 You might need some educational aspects, but you also want to sell your products, for instance.
 Identifying the categories will help you decide what should get higher relevance and will help you measure your competitors’ results.
-Studying and testing what your competitor chose will be a great tool to allow you to create the impeccable format for your brand and your customer base.
+Studying and testing what your competitor chose will be a great tool to allow you to create an impeccable format for your brand and your customer base.

 Popular Types Of Websites For Your Target Audience